abelardojarab/emacs-config/.emacs.d/smart-mode-line/README.md

     (sml/setup)

-To install it manually, you need **emacs-version >= 24.3**.
-First make sure you install [dash.el](https://github.com/magnars/dash.el) (which is a dependency), then make sure *"smart-mode-line.el"* is in your load path, and finally place this code in your `.emacs` file:

-    (require 'smart-mode-line)
-    (sml/setup)

-To change the color theme, do one of the following:
+By default, `sml` will try to figure out the best sml theme to go with your Emacs theme.
+But if you want to chose the theme yourself, do one of the following BEFORE `sml/setup`:

-    (sml/apply-theme 'dark)
+    (setq sml/theme 'dark)
-    (sml/apply-theme 'light)
+    (setq sml/theme 'light)
-    (sml/apply-theme 'respectful)
+    (setq sml/theme 'respectful)
-    (sml/apply-theme 'automatic)

 #### Installation Issues (FAQ) ####

-- **Problem:** If emacs keeps warning you that *"Loading themes can run lisp code"* and asking *"Would you like to mark this theme as safe for future sessions?"*.
+- **Problem:** If Emacs always warns you that *“Loading themes can run lisp code”* and keeps asking *“Would you like to mark this theme as safe for future sessions?”*.
 That is probably an issue with your `init.el` or `.emacs` file, but we offer a workaround.
+- **Workaround:** Add the following snippet before `sml/setup`

+        (setq sml/no-confirm-load-theme t)

-- **Solution A:** Make sure the `(custom-set-variables ...)` sexp is at the very top of your `.emacs` file.
+- **Proper Solution:** Make sure the `(custom-set-variables ...)` sexp is at the very top of your `.emacs` file.
 That is the right place for it.
-  If that doesn't work, you can work around it with the code `(setq sml/no-confirm-load-theme t)`, but we recommend you try to figure out what's wrong with your configs.
-- **Solution B:** `smart-mode-line` ships with multiple themes, and each must be separately marked as safe.
-And when `sml/apply-theme` is set to `automatic`, it may attempt to load a theme which you haven't previously loaded, causing the *"Would you like to mark this theme as safe..."* question to be asked again.
-  If you don't want to use the `sml/no-confirm-load-theme` variable, a second option is to manually cycle through all the themes and say "yes" to mark each of them safe.
-Your goal is for the `(custom-set-variables ...)` sexp at the top of your `.emacs` to contain at least three different entries under `(custom-safe-themes ...)`.
+If that doesn't work, forget about smart-mode-line for a moment and see if you have the same problem with other themes installed from Melpa.

 Features
 ===